dmgatti/rna-seq-lesson/_episodes/06-differential-analysis.md

 We can build the Volcano plot rapidly without much customization.
 ~~~
-# load the library if not done yet
-library("EnhancedVolcano")

 # The main function is named after the package
 EnhancedVolcano(toptable = resLFC,      # Use the shrunken log2 fold change to remove noise associated with low count genes.
                 x        = "log2FoldChange",   # Name of the column in resLFC that contains the log2 fold changes